November 29, 2024 | By:

 Wolf Conservation Center

-Overzealous predator eradication programs initiated by the federal government in the early 1900s were effective in killing all Mexican gray wolves (Canis lupus baileyi; aka Lobos) in the wild throughout their entire historic range in the southwestern United States by the mid 1900s and in Mexico around 1980.
-The Endangered Species Act was passed in the nick of time to save the lobos, the southernmost and most genetically distinct subspecies of gray wolf (Canis lupus) in North America, from certain extinction.
+Overzealous predator eradication programs initiated by the federal government in the early 1900s were effective in killing all Mexican gray wolves (Canis lupus baileyi; aka Lobos) in the wild throughout their entire historic range in the southwestern United States by the mid-1900s and in Mexico around 1980.
+The Endangered Species Act was passed in the nick of time (1973) to save the Lobos, the southernmost and most genetically distinct subspecies of gray wolf (Canis lupus) in North America, from certain extinction.

-Mexican wolves once roamed the US Southwest and northern Mexico by the thousands.
+Thousands of Mexican wolves once roamed the US Southwest and northern Mexico.
 An exact population estimate is impossible.
 Wherever there was prey, there were Mexican wolves.
 Wherever there was adequate moisture and available forage and water sources, there was prey.
 The best habitat was generally the mid to high elevations in the mountainous regions and the riparian zones along rivers and streams.

 Mexican wolves are the smallest subspecies of gray wolves in North America, rarely exceeding 80 pounds for large males.
 Females are 15 to 20 pounds lighter.
 Some scientists believe that the epicenter of evolution for the Mexican wolf subspecies was in the Sierra Madres of northern Mexico and Sky Island region of the southwestern United States in southern Arizona and New Mexico.
 The principal prey in this region was the diminutive Coues whitetail deer—rarely exceeding 100 pounds—and other prey species were likely javelina (collared peccary), beavers, jackrabbits, cottontails, and other small mammals.